 Rule #3: delete all emails when done reading / responding to them.
 Guess what!
 On my keyboard, the key that is the most “polished”, the most abused, the most used is the DEL key.

 Rule #4: only keep emails in the inbox until you have dealt with them, then delete them.
-This is just to be efficient.
-If they stay more than a couple days, then they are surely not important, might as well delete them.
-And empty the trash bin.
+This is just to be efficient: If they stay more than a couple days unread, then those emails are surely not important, might as well delete them.
+And do empty the trash bin.

 Rule #5: never, ever, keep a copy or picture of your passport, SSN, driver’s license or any official documents stored in your mail box. remember rule #4. #2 and #6.